 - Try to identify the thought you are having and isolate it.
 Surf the urge to judge the thought, just notice it and if possible, notice how intense your thoughts and feelings are in that moment (on a scale of one to ten).

 - Ask yourself if the thought fits the situation.
 Is it reasonable to think this way given the situation?
-Become a detective and look at all the evidence.
-If the thought is not reasonable for the situation, you might be experiencing some thought distortions.
+If it’s not reasonable for the situation, you might be experiencing some thought distortions.

 - Identify the thought distortion at play and take a moment to find a more reasonable way of thinking about the situation.